rtortori/tetration-alfred/README.md

 Refer to the following link for further info: https://kafka.apache.org/documentation/#kafka_mq

+Tetration Alfred can be manually installed on any Linux host or build a Docker container that will do everything for you (preferred method)

 ## Example outcome
 Given the following "question" made by a Tetration User App:
 ```